stenzek/duckstation/README.md

 in the same directory as the DuckStation executable.

 ## Bindings for Qt frontend
 Your keyboard or game controller can be used to simulate a variety of PlayStation controllers.
-Controller input is supported through DInput, XInput, and SDL backends and can be changed through `Settings -> General Settings`.
+Controller input is supported through DInput, XInput, and SDL backends and can be changed through `Settings -> Controllers`.

-To bind your input device, go to `Settings -> Controllers`.
-Each of the buttons/axes for the simulated controller will be listed, alongside the corresponding key/button on your device that it is currently bound to.
-To rebind, click the box next to the button/axis name, and press the key or button on your input device that you wish to bind to.
-When binding rumble, simply press any button on the controller you wish to send rumble to.
+To bind your input device, go to `Settings -> Controllers`, and select the virtual controller you want to map.
+Automatic mapping handles the majority of ocntrollers.
+However, if you need to manually bind a controller, click the box below the button/axis name, and press the key or button on your input device that you wish to bind to.

 ## SDL Game Controller Database
 DuckStation releases ship with a database of game controller mappings for the SDL controller backend, courtesy of https://github.com/mdqinc/SDL_GameControllerDB.
 The included `gamecontrollerdb.txt` file can be found in the `resources` subdirectory of the DuckStation program directory.